Melatonin (video game)

 Melatonin is a 2022 rhythm video game released by indie developer Half Asleep for Windows, macOS, Nintendo Switch, and PlayStation 5.

 It received positive reviews and was praised for its art style and music, with criticism directed towards its short length.

 Gameplay

 Melatonin is a rhythm game that takes place in a dream world of an unnamed male protagonist with 20 levels.
 Unlike a traditional rhythm game, it lacks overlays, relying instead on visual and auditory cues.
-The minigames, which are similar to Rhythm Heaven, are played against Lo-fi music.
+The minigames, which are similar to those found in the Rhythm Heaven games, are played against Lo-fi music.

 In addition to its main game, the game has a level editor to create new minigames.

 Development and release

 Melatonin was developed by Canadian developer David Huynh, who had previously worked in graphic design.
 Announced in Wholesome Game's 2022 Summer game fest, It was first released for the Nintendo Switch and Steam on December 15, 2022.

 A version for the PlayStation 5 was released on March 12th, 2024.
 In addition, the game's soundtrack was released on vinyl, in a two part LP, by the company iam8bit.